gtarawneh/copter/README.md

-Given a specification of a composable system with large numbers of atoms and rules, it is sometimes useful to find alternative specifications that are shorter, more verbose or free from (or inclusive of) certain modules.
+Given a specification of a composable system with large numbers of atoms and rules, it is sometimes useful to find alternative specifications that are shorter, less/more verbose or free from (or inclusive of) certain modules.
 For example, one may be interested in finding a simpler specification equivalent
 to:

 `something = front_wheel . rear_wheel . saddle . post`

-which would be `something = wheels . seat`, or another specification which less verbose but still contains the module `saddle` such as: `something = wheels . saddle . post`.
+which would be `something = wheels . seat`, or another specification which is less verbose but still contains the module `saddle` such as `something = wheels . saddle . post`.

-These alternative specifications can be found by Copter.
+Alternative specifications such as these can be found by Copter.
 Copter is an optimization tool for composable system specifications based on [Z3](https://github.com/Z3Prover/z3).
 The tool is developed primarily to optimize [Concepts](https://github.com/tuura/plato) (a DSL for expressing